bobwilmes/aers/README.md

 the open source DART programming language.
 In order to develop Flutter with github, the project uses Microsoft's Visual Studio Code which has a Flutter plug-in available.

+# Flutter setup using Visual Studio Code on Ubuntu
 ![Flutter setup using Visual Studio Code on Ubuntu](images/flutterdev.png)

+# Flutter Doctor verifying the installation
 ![Flutter Doctor verifying the installation](images/flutterdoctor.png)

 ## Installation